How to bulk add users to AD security group from CSV file with PowerShell? You…

 Get a list of all Organizational Units including UserCount with PowerShell

 We like to get a list of the OUs, including user count with PowerShell.
 This will show us if there are users present in the OU.
-Copy and paste the below code.
-Run it in PowerShell ISE.
+Copy and paste the below code into PowerShell ISE.

 [pscustomobject]@{

-UserCount = @(Get-AdUser -Filter * -SearchBase $_.DistinguishedName -SearchScope OneLevel).Count
+UserCount = @(Get-AdUser -Filter * -SearchBase $OU.DistinguishedName -SearchScope OneLevel).Count

 }